byteflys/plugin-file-compressor/README.md

 ##### About this Project

-A compressor that allow packaging any file from anywhere into a zip/jar
+A compressor that allow packaging any file from anywhere into a Zip/Jar/Apk

 ##### Core Ability

+- Support Zip/Jar/Apk Formats
-- Compress Any File into a Jar
+- Compress Any File into a Zip File
-- Compress Any Directory into a Jar
+- Compress Any Directory into a Zip File
+- Decompress and Modify Zip File
+- Rename Existed Files
-- Files and Directories Can Come from Project, Build, Disk, or Task Result
+- File Sources Can Be Project, Build, Disk, or Task Artifact
 - Output Jar Can Be Used as Input of Other Gradle Tasks
 - Output of Other Gradle Tasks Can Be Used as Input of Compress Task
 - Customized Output Path and Format